-The PMOC is concerned that the station contractor has been unable to present a sufficient work plan for the 4th and King Streets intersection.
+The PMOC is concerned that the station contractor has been unable to present a sufficient work plan for the 4th and King Streets intersection that would allow work to begin over the Memorial Day weekend.
 SFMTA has stated that it intends to form a "swat team" to develop the necessary work plans to complete the complex work needed to tie the CSP into the existing T-line at 4th and King.
 SFMTA should mobilize the team in the very near future, as it is evident that the contractor is not completing the planning for all of the necessary elements of the work on its own.
 Since the contractor has stated that the work cannot be accomplished according to the requirements of the contract, the first task of the team should be to confirm whether the contract requirements for the work can be implemented.

-Third Party Agreements Including Utilities, Railroads, Other Agencies, Etc.
+Third party Agreements Including Utilities, Railroads, Other Agencies, Etc.

-Bay Area Rapid Transit (BART) No updates to report.
+Bay Area Rapid Transit (BART)

+No updates to report.